betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 - **Rating < 5:** check whether the runner's rating is less than 5 (because I only want to bet on the favourite few runners).

-***Formula Reference:***
+!!! info "Formula Reference:"

-*- 'RunnerNames' refers to column A in the RUNNERS sheet.*
+    - 'RunnerNames' refers to column A in the RUNNERS sheet.

-*- 'RunnerRatings' refers to column B in the RUNNERS sheet.*
+    - 'RunnerRatings' refers to column B in the RUNNERS sheet.

-*- 'Rating' refers to cell E6 in the RUNNERS sheet which when changed by the user, will update the formula for all runners in a market.*
+    - 'Rating' refers to cell E6 in the RUNNERS sheet which when changed by the user, will update the formula for all runners in a market.

 ``` excel hl_lines="5"
 =IFERROR(